-- if GAWB is not compensated for prudent drought supply restrictions, there is no incentive for GAWB to apply such restrictions in order to prolong supplies for the benefit of customers: - supply restrictions are desirable to provide signals for customers to implement efficient water use practices and seek substitution options; and - without compensation for revenues lost through supply restrictions, GAWB would not achieve its expected return on its investment over time.
+- if GAWB is not compensated for prudent drought supply restrictions, there is no incentive for GAWB to apply such restrictions in order to prolong supplies for the benefit of customers; - supply restrictions are desirable to provide signals for customers to implement efficient water use practices and seek substitution options; and - without compensation for revenues lost through supply restrictions, GAWB would not achieve its expected return on its investment over time.

 In respect of DSDI's concerns about inclusion of excess capacity for prudential management, this is primarily an issue of least cost response on which the views of GAWB, users and independent engineers would be required.
-The nature of water infrastructure investments is such that spare capacity is available most of the time, and full utilisation is achieved only for short periods.
+The nature of water infrastructure investments is such that spare capacity is available most of the time, and full utilisation is achieved only for short periods before the next augmentation is required.
 Provided the spare capacity reflects the least cost option, it will be reflected in customers' prices.

-If GAWB and its customers do not require the maintenance of an additional buffer as suggested by DSDI, and it is required by Government for regional development purposes, then a CSO or some other financial arrangement would seem appropriate, until customers utilise the capacity.
+GAWB and its customers do not require the maintenance of an additional capacity buffer for prudential reasons as suggested by DSDI in its submission on the Authority's Issues Paper.
+If a buffer is otherwise required by Government for regional development purposes, then a CSO or some other financial arrangement would seem appropriate, until customers utilise the capacity.